 Audi Concept C - roof down

 For the first time on an Audi, the Concept C makes use of a metal folding roof.
 The car can transform from a coupé to a roadster at the touch of a button within the two-seat cabin.
 In another departure from current premium-segment trends, no pillar-to-pillar infotainment display is to be found.
-Instead, a customisable screen sits ahead of the driver, and a central infotainment display can emerge from the dashboard.
-The air conditioning controls shine through a backlit trim element.
+Instead, a single infotainment screen sits ahead of the driver, and the air conditioning controls shine through a backlit trim element.

 A close look reveals new physical switchgear, rotary dials for drive mode selection, and two buttons on the steering wheel marked with a chequered flag, and the word BOOST.
 Natural fibres clad the slimline two-piece seats and door cards, while metal is the material of choice for the four rings on the steering wheel.